FlipForensics/ubiquitous-garbanzo/AIFT_accuracy_report.md

 4. **Multiple images** with documented ground truth, so accuracy/FP/hallucination become rates rather than anecdotes.

 Until then: AIFT looks **conservative, well-calibrated, and non-fabricating** on this single case, with real but bounded recall gaps on system-configuration facts.
 That is a defensible qualitative claim.
 The percentages above are illustrative of method, not a benchmark.

+Evidence integrity:
+A review agent (stage 1) noted a lack of evidence integrity section in the accuracy report.
+Evidence integrity is proven in a forensic way by calculating hashes.
+This is done by AIFT before and after running the tool.
+This is shown in the report.
+If the review agent is not happy with this explenation it can also prove this by reviewing the code of AIFT.